Frequently Asked Questions

 Yes.
 Hearings are open to the public and we encourage interested citizens to attend our hearings and, if they wish, become involved as presenters or interveners during the hearing process.

 A presenter is someone who wants to make a statement to the Board about the application being reviewed in a public hearing.
 Presenters may attend the hearing but are not required to participate in the same way as an intervener.
-Presenters should pre-register with the Board.
-They should notify the Board a minimum of 2 weeks before or at the start of the hearing of their intention to present.
+Presenters should pre-register with the Board by completing the Public Presenter Application Form and submitting it to the Board.
+They should notify the Board a minimum of 2 weeks before or at the start of the hearing of their intention to present, or by a deadline provided in any Public Notice.
 Presenters are encouraged to also provide electronic and written copies of their presentations.